DilanLivera/github-branch-protection-rule-demo/README.md

-# GitHub repository set up check list
+# GitHub repository set-up checklist

 ## Add a CODEOWNERS file to the repository